AndrianDenys/AndrianDenys_Programming/Tutorial I/Tutorial1.md

 ### Blocking out the board

-You may skip this, if you are here for camera controls.
+*You may skip this, if you are here for camera controls. *

+To do this, go to GameObject -> 3D Object -> Cube/Plane.
+Build of this blocks box-shaped board, so that our dice dont fall out.
+After all of them are set up, click on each one and click **Add Component** button, then serach for Box Collider and add it.
+Make sure, that **Is Trigger** is turned off.

 ### Setting up camera